brianhouse/art_and_code/units/0_algorithm/description.md

 Give the instructions to someone else and have them follow them to make a new drawing.

-Display the two drawings together._
+Display the two drawings together._ -->

 ## Hello

-**Take 2min and make a drawing, keep it simple, it can be figurative or abstract**
+**Take 2min and make a drawing, keep it simple, it can be figurative or abstract, and then set it aside.
+Put your virtual hand up when you're done.**

 Let's go around and see who's here: name/pronouns + year + major